Miso Tofu Steaks (Vegan)

-These miso-glazed tofu steaks are chewy and tender, making a perfect dinner that’s on the table within 30 minutes.
+These miso tofu steaks are chewy and tender, making a perfect dinner that can change anyone’s mind about tofu.
 Carrying bold umami flavours, this is a tofu dish that will impress vegans and non-vegans alike.
-Gluten-free, delicious whether baked or fried.
+It can be either baked or fried.

 It’s no secret that we adore tofu over here on Earth of Maria.
 I’m strongly committed to breaking down the silly myths that continue to follow it round: that tofu is bland, boring, with a weird texture, etc.